 To accommodate the fold over the roll line I added an additional 6mm.
 This was done by adding 3mm at the neck edge for the stand, and 3mm to the outer edge for the fall.

-Some people compensate for cloth allowance whilst sewing, by purposely misaligning raw edges or pinning tucks.
-But I’m a patternmaker so I do this at the pattern stage – not just because it suits bulk production, but because it is also more precise.
+You can compensate for cloth allowance whilst sewing, by purposely misaligning raw edges or pinning tucks, but I’m not a fan of that method.
+As a patternmaker I prefer to do this at the pattern stage because it is more precise, and maintains consistency for bulk production.

-Note that in some cases you will not require cloth allowance – if for instance you are going to pipe an edge, you will want both raw edges to meet exactly.
+Note that in some cases you will not require cloth allowance – if for instance you are going to pipe or bind an edge, you will want both raw edges to meet exactly.

 Your pattern may or may not have cloth allowance incorporated – to find out lay the pieces on top of each other and see if there is any difference, or enough difference for your type of fabric – and adjust accordingly.